-We perform detailed evaluation of our protocol using the Qualnet [18] simulator.
-Despite our best efforts, however, we were unable to obtain a Qualnet implementation of an existing QoS-routing protocol.
-While our experiments compare against AODV as the baseline, we are actively implementing a version of AQOR for comparison purposes on the Qualnet platform.
+We perform detailed evaluation of our protocol using the Qualnet (http://scalable-networks.com) simulator.
+Despite our best efforts, however, we were unable to obtain a Qualnet implementation of an existing QoSrouting protocol to compare with.

-5.1 Experimental Setup
+5.1 Experimental setup

-Our network topology, shown in Figure 6, consists of 50 nodes(5 mesh routers and 45 mesh clients).
+Our network topology, shown in Fig. 8, consists of 50 nodes (5 mesh routers and 45 mesh clients).
 Each mesh router is responsible for forwarding outgoing traffic of clients in its group.
-All nodes are static and are placed in an area of $1500m \times 1500m$ .
+All nodes are static and are placed in an area of 1500 $m \times 1500 m$.
 The protocol is implemented on top of 802.11b MAC protocol with a raw channel bandwidth of 11 Mbps at each node.
 Note that unlike our architecture, there is no explicit gateway node in our simulations, since any mesh router can act as a gateway node.
 For any traffic destined outside the WMN, our routing protocol provides guarantees only till the Internet Gateway.

 Application traffic is sent as CBR with 512 byte packets.
 Each flow source sends a maximum of 10,000 packets to its destination.
-After 10 seconds for network stabilization, flows are introduced gradually into the network.
-Each flow is alive for 10 minutes, and each simulation run lasts for 15 minutes.
-For our robustness computations, nodes broadcast HELLO packets every 200ms, and compute robustness values once per second, with the EWMA weight factor, $\alpha = 0.5$ .
+After 10 s for network stabilization, flows are introduced gradually into the network.
+Each flow is alive for 10 min, and each simulation run lasts for 15 min.
+For our robustness computations, nodes broadcast HELLO packets every 200 ms, and compute robustness values once per second, with the EWMA weight factor, $\alpha = 0.5$.

-5.2 QoS Routing Behavior
+5.2 QoS routing behavior

-The experiments in this sub-section demonstrate the effectiveness of QUORUM to guarantee QoS to the different flows in the network.
+The experiments in this sub-section demonstrate the effectiveness of QUORUM in guaranteeing QoS to the different flows in the network.
 In order to signify this, we develop a scenario where we congest the network so that admission control comes into play.
 As AODV is best effort, it will try to deliver packets from all the sources, while QUORUM would try and provide QoS guarantees and in its quest to do so, it might reject some flows based on the load in the network.
-As is evident from Figure 7(a), we select 5 flows (F:S - D in the figure refers to the flow whose source is Sand destination D) in the topology in Figure 6.
+As is evident from Fig. 9a, we select 5 flows (F:S - D in the figure refers to the flow whose source is S and destination D) in the topology in Fig. 8.
 As can be seen, all the flows originate in the same subnet of MR 30 and all flows except one end in the same subnet.
 Each of the flows request a bandwidth of 500 kbps.
 The experiment is repeated for 20 seeds, but the flows remain the same in each run.
-The flows are started in the order they are shown in Figure 7(a).
+The flows are started in the order they are shown in Fig. 9a.